wolfgangj/bone-lisp/README.md

 ## Why?

 Garbage collection is not a solved problem.
-It becomes extremely complex internally if you want to support multi-threading, avoid pause-times and handle large heaps well.
+It becomes extremely complex if you want to support multi-threading, avoid pause-times and handle large heaps well.
 But doing manual memory management is time-consuming for the programmer - and usually also error-prone.
 Explicit regions are both very simple and very fast, but how far can one get with them?
 I want to find out, so I am developing this interpreter.